nathancarter/weblurch/doc/plan.md

-Suggestion from Dana Ernst: Perhaps this is not necessary or feasible, but if you go with a web app, could you make it easy for teachers to “plug into” the common LMS’s (e.g. Blackboard, Canvas, etc.)?
-I’m envisioning students being able to submit assignments with ease to an LMS and then teachers can grade and enter grades easily without have to go back and forth between web pages.
+Suggestion from Dana Ernst: Perhaps this is not necessary or feasible, but if you go with a web app, could you make it easy for teachers to "plug into" the common LMS's (e.g. Blackboard, Canvas, etc.)?
+I'm envisioning students being able to submit assignments with ease to an LMS and then teachers can grade and enter grades easily without have to go back and forth between web pages.